 Agitating the film ensures that every part of the film gets into contact with the developing chemicals during processing, which gives the film even development and helps elevate common problems when developing film.
 See this article I wrote about common film developing problems and how to fix them.
 You can also try the standing develop method, which is when you use a more diluted development ratio than what’s recommended and not agitating the film during processing.

-See this excellent video on Youtube onOpens in a new tab. how to properly agitate your film in the development tank.
+See this excellent video on Youtube on how to properly agitate your film in the development tank.

-After the time is up, pour your developer from your development tank down the drain if you are on sewer followed by a lot of water to help with dilution or use a funnel (like one of these on Amazon.comOpens in a new tab.) or pour the developer out of the film tank and back into the storage container.
+After the time is up, pour your developer from your development tank down the drain if you are on sewer followed by a lot of water to help with dilution or use a funnel (like one of these on Amazon.com) or pour the developer out of the film tank and back into the storage container.
 If you have a sewage tank then I recommend that you store it once it is expired until you can dispose of it properly.

 How Long Should You Let Your Film Process?